rine77/homeassistant-edupage/README.md

 * type "integration"
 * add
 * choose download
-* please alway select at least a release with "HACS" in releasename
+* please alway select the last one because its work in progress
 * restart HA
 * add integration
-* look for "edupage"
+* look for "edupage" with the nice "E" icon
 * use "homeassistantedupage" integration
 * enter login, password und (ONLY!) subdomain (no .edupage.com or something)
-* if there are grades in your account there should spawn one ore more entities
+* you should see now a lot of sensors with the subjects of your school
+* grades are attributes if existing

 ![screenshot of sensors](./img/edupage_subjects_grades.jpg)